gregjd/gregjd.github.io/_posts/2017-08-03-types-of-federal-lands.md

 ## Other random things to know

-- The BLM also manages underground mineral rights for *all* federal lands, totaling about 700 million acres.
 - There are also a variety of marine areas under federal control/protection.
 These are managed by agencies including the FWS, National Oceanic and Atmospheric Administration, and Bureau of Ocean Energy Management.
 - [Annual passes](https://www.nps.gov/planyourvisit/passes.htm) cover entrance and day-use fees not only at NPS units but also at those managed by the other agencies.
 - [Smokey Bear](https://en.wikipedia.org/wiki/Smokey_Bear) is a product of the USFS, the Ad Council, and the National Association of State Foresters.
 It has nothing to do with the NPS.
+- NPS units tend to have more visitor information and maps available than lands managed by the other agencies.
+And the maps are much better, thanks to the people at the [Harpers Ferry Center](https://www.nps.gov/hfc/).
 - NPS units often have restrictions on dogs.
 USFS and BLM lands are a better bet for dog allowance.
 - Many portions of USFS and BLM land allow you to camp for free almost anywhere you want.
 There are also no entrance fees, only day-use fees at some recreation sites.
+- Just because the USFS and BLM have a multiple-use mission, that doesn't literally mean that each piece of land does; different areas have different emphasized uses and sometimes different regulations.
+- The BLM also manages underground mineral rights for *all* federal lands, totaling about 700 million acres.
 - Land management is not the *only* activity of the land-management agencies.
 They all have other roles too.
 - Unless otherwise cited, most numbers in this post come from [this Congressional Research Service report](https://www.everycrsreport.com/reports/R42346.html).